TiBarification/SCPDiscord-LabAPI/docs/Languages.md

 # Editing or adding a new language (usually for contributing to the plugin)

-**Make sure the file encoding is UTF-8, other encodings like UTF-8 BOM do not work.
-Also, make sure the line endings match your operating system.**
+**Make sure the file encoding is UTF-8, other encodings like UTF-8 BOM do not work.**

 In notepad++: